 In 2017, things were not going well in business, and I knew I needed to improve myself…so I show up differently (meaning better).
 That’s when I got the idea to put a morning routine in place and it changed my life.
-Each thing I do during my routine hits 1 of 3 different areas of personal development that I focus on…health, learning, and mindset.
+Each thing I do during my routine hits 1 of 4 different areas of personal development that I focus on…movement, mindset, relationships and progress.

 Think about it…when you spend even a few minutes a day doing something small, it can add up to something really big.
 Every day my brain is getting sharper, my cardio and strength are improving, I’m more grateful, etc.

 Now, my goal is to bring awareness to others about the power of morning routines and personal development.
 But, I also know that there are a lot of challenges with putting a morning routine in place and staying consistent with it.
 That’s why I created the Morning Upgrade Cards.
 They help anyone create a specific and efficient morning routine that will bring them results.

 When I first started, I followed the specific routine that Miracle Morning teaches.
 It was a great starting point for me and I’ve since adjusted the routine to match up with my goals and interests.

 Over the years, I’ve put together different routines that varied in length and habits.
 I finally settled into a 20-minute routine that really works and makes it easy to stick with.
 From there, I created The Morning Upgrade cards to make this morning routine habit even easier because it creates an experience out of it.